cpslabteam/codebase/README.md

 ## How to contribute
 If you have suggestions for enhancements or have identified a bug in Codebase are happy to receive your contributions and give you credit.

-Simplicity of the code we would be happy to discuss any contribution you may find appropriate and would be happy to get your help.

 Please make sure you read the [CONTRIBUTING.md](./CONTRIBUTING.md) guide.

 ## Licensing